eladGishri/DataService/README.md

 # DataService
-A .NET Web API that provides a data retrieval service while using caching, file storage, and a database.
+A **.NET 8 Web API** that provides a data retrieval service with **caching, file storage, and database support**.
-The service follows a layered architecture with good design patterns, security mechanisms, and role-based authorization.
+The service follows a **layered architecture**, implements **repository, service, and factory design patterns**, and uses **JWT authentication with role-based authorization** for secure access.

+> 🚀 **Purpose**: DataService is designed to abstract and unify data access across multiple storage mechanisms—cache, file system, and database—while enforcing secure, role-based operations.
+It provides a scalable and extensible foundation for enterprise-grade APIs.

 ## Features
 - **Layered architecture**: Separation of concerns between controllers, services, infrastructure, and DTOs.
+- Service layer abstraction for business logic.
+- **Factory Design Pattern**: The storage provider is selected dynamically using a factory.
+- **Repository design pattern** for data access.
+- Data is stored via multiple storage providers: cache, file system, and database.
 - **JWT Authentication & Authorization**: Secure endpoints with role-based access (Admin/User).
-- **Storage abstraction**: Data can be stored in Cache, File Storage, or Database.
-- **Factory Design Pattern**: The storage provider is selected dynamically using a factory.
 - **Entity Framework Core**: Database persistence with SQL Server.
+- AutoMapper for DTO ↔ Entity mapping.
 - **Swagger UI**: Interactive API documentation with JWT support.
-- **Caching**: Speeds up data retrieval.

 ## Project Structure
 ```